Why do we think stress is a normal way to feel ALL the time?Dec 10, 2019

 I know now that stress is a normal function of how our body works.
 The problem is it has sneaked into our everyday language over the last few years to casually explain how we feel when tasks become difficult to manage.
 Is this right?
 Why do we let ourselves get to this point, where we cannot cope with our lot?

 It is like a sign of weakness admitting you are stressed.
 Almost like a badge of honour to be working so hard.
 Looking back I felt I had to do it all myself and thought that I couldn’t ask for more help.
-I could manage it all.
-I found out I couldn’t.
+I could manage it all, but found out I couldn’t.

 Our lives really have become so busy.
-Both parents working in many situations, long days, childcare issues and then what to do when children are sick, are all a huge part of people’s lives.
+Both parents working, long days, childcare issues and then what to do when children are sick, are all a huge part of people’s lives.
 Add in demands at work, constant changes in technology, 24 hour access to emails so you are always “on”, sitting in busy traffic and the list goes on.
 The changes in our society over the last 30 years have been significant and not good for our stress levels.

 Everyone feels stress differently, but no one is immune to it.
 The medical world has always known about it, but the damage to our bodies from long term stress has resulted in World Health Organization declaring it to be an epidemic.